 Would you love to have these mummies marching around your bathroom ?!
 They are a perfect size for little hands and the kids will want to wash often with these.
-These soap mummies are made using a mini person silicone mold.
+These soap mummies are made using a gingerbread silicone mold.
 This is a great versatile soap mold that can be used to make mini soaps or as embeds in other soap creations.
 The key to success in making these little mummies is coating them with the soap string.
 Soap must not be to hot or the soap will spread, let your soap cool to about 120 degrees and work quickly.
 Also try working in smaller batches of six when stringing the mummies.
 This will assure your soap doesn’t seize up on you too quickly.

 Small spritzer bottle with alcohol

 1. Cut your soap into 1/2 inch chunks.
 Put 18 oz into microwave for 1 1/2 minutes.
 Remove and stir.
 If there are large chunks left put back in microwave for 10 second intervals until melted.

 2. Slowly stir in fragrance oil until well incorporated.

 3. Pour into molds and let sit for a least 2 hours until completely solid.

 4. Remove from molds and divide the long lengths of gingerbread men into 1/2-inch pieces.
 Place on non stick surface like wax paper (you’ll get lots of soap on it so make sure you can clean it or dispose of it)